KasunGamage/Movie_Portal_GS/README.md

 ## Demo
 If you just want to check this project out, you can see the online demo at https://angular-apps-hosting.web.app/.

-****

-You will find many many different components, pages, pipes, services, of which can be very useful to you.
-Note though that these are all experimental!

 ## Setup

 Requirements to use this project: